 Learn more about ICITAP's programs in this region (*indicates field office):

-In 2010, ICITAP began a three-year, comprehensive training and technical assistance program designed to build the capacity of the Algeria Gendarmerie Nationale to fight terrorism and transnational crime.
+In 2010, ICITAP began a multi-year, comprehensive training and technical assistance program designed to build the capacity of the Algeria Gendarmerie Nationale to fight terrorism and transnational crime.
 The program focuses on three strategic areas: forensics, criminal investigations, and border security.

 In 2011, ICITAP initiated a regional forensics program in East Africa, working in Kenya and Tanzania.
 The Kenya project will deliver design plans for a state of the art forensic science institute.
 The Tanzania program focuses on providing training in disciplines such as crime scene investigation, questioned documents, drug chemistry, latent prints, and digital evidence, in addition to mentoring in laboratory management.